kylemath/visual-illusions/README.md

 # Visual Illusions
+Can we teach a machine to generate new visual illusions?

 ![alt text](test_arange_95.png)

-Can we teach a machine to categorise visual illusions and generate new ones?

 ## Dataset